jgillich/blockforge/README.md

+# BlockForge

-coin is a easy to use miner for crypto currencies.
+BlockForge is a easy to use miner for crypto currencies.
 It features automatic hardware detection, support for many different algorithms and a optional graphical user interface.

 Current state: Under development.

 ## Usage

-Run `coin --help` to display usage.
-For command line usage, you first want to run `coin miner -init` to generate the configuration file, and then use `coin miner` afterwards to start mining.
-To launch the GUI, run `coin gui`.
+Run `blockforge --help` to display usage.
+For command line usage, you first want to run `blockforge miner -init` to generate the configuration file, and then use `blockforge miner` afterwards to start mining.
+To launch the GUI, run `blockforge gui`.

 ## Building